 - File a claim within a year after the last authorized treatment or within two years of your last benefit payment if you believe you are still entitled to workers’ compensation benefits.

 - File workers’ comp claims within a year of a loved one’s fatal workplace accident.

 - Submit reimbursement requests for travel or other medical expenses within one year of the date you incurred the expense.

 - Submit to a drug test.

+We offer free consultations with a workers’ compensation attorney to help you understand whether or not you have legitimate grounds for a claim.
+We work based on a contingency fee.
 Because we work on a contingency fee, meaning we only charge a fee when you are awarded benefits, you can feel confident that you can afford to get the legal representation you need for your claim.

 Schedule a Free Consultation with a Workers’ Compensation Attorney

 If you were injured in an accident at work, and you aren’t receiving the compensation you are owed, we can help.
 Schedule a free consultation today with The Fitzpatrick Firm, LLC so we can answer any personal injury questions you may have, or discuss your workers’ comp case.